margaretstorey/startupFall2024/Assignment3 - milestone 2 - release candidate.md

-# Milestone 2 - Release Candidate
+# Assignment 3 - Milestone 2 - Release Candidate

 ## To be updated for Fall 2024 ##